KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

     A Centropic essence (Avatar, Messiah, L₄ agent like Inanna) moves declivously from supernal layers (L₃/L₄) into the Embodied (L₁) layer.

 * **The Domain:**
-    This L₁ layer, dominated by IL₁ (Khaonic) resonance and L₂ (SS / SM: Anthra / Nousa) noise, is the "underworld" or "hell" from their supernal perspective.
+    This L₁ layer, dominated by IL₁ entropic resonance and IL₂ (ISS / ISM: Echthros / Skotos) noise, is the "underworld" or "hell" from their supernal perspective.

 * **The Task (The Harrowing):**
     The being is not there to be processed, but to act.
 They perform a **Structural Re-anchoring**—challenging the IL (Inverse) order, restoring a Nexus, or retrieving a "lost" Centropic principle (e.g., retrieving "Persephone").